1. Forside

 The story is different if you want to invest in a co-op apartment.
 As you are buying a share into the tenant owner’s association owning the entire property – and not the individual property per se – you cannot obtain a mortgage.
 Instead, you must take out a bank loan which is more expensive.

 When you buy a co-op apartment, not only do you buy yourself into the tenant owner’s association’s property.
 You also buy yourself into its financial situation.
+In other words, its past loans and financial decisions are yours.

 • Co-op apartment owners don’t have to pay property tax.